How to win text competitions

 If a text competition asks for a single keyword without any personal details (eg. text CADBURY to 60777) then you can use extra SIM cards and phones to send off multiple entries.

-T&Cs do usually state that it’s one entry per person, so although the promoter can’t prove someone entered on multiple handsets, if an entrant send multiple entries then they would be breaching the T&Cs.
+T&Cs do usually state that it’s one entry per person, so although the promoter can’t prove someone entered on multiple handsets, if an entrant sends multiple entries then they would be breaching the T&Cs.
 I don’t condone this behaviour, and I find this type of single keyword promotion infuriating because you see the same compers’ surnames cropping up multiple times on a winners list.
 Agencies have told me that they’ve called competition winners and they suspect it’s the same person answering different phone numbers and giving the name of a different family member each time – but this is impossible for them to prove.
 A promoter could easily prevent multiple wins from the same household by asking for full name and postcode in the entry message (in fact, this is what Tesco do for all their competitions!).
 Unfortunately, brands think that requesting personal information puts people off entering, so for as long as single word entry promotions exist, I think it’s OK to send an extra entry if you have a spare phone – but I’ll leave you to decide whether that’s ethical.

 Having one or two extra phones can also give you an advantage when ringing up for radio competitions – put your phones on speaker and then keep redialling with all of them until hopefully you get through!
 For some radio comps you have to text in and guess which of the DJs will win a game, so if you have two phones you can always text A on one phone and B on the other so you’re covered.

 Your spare phone doesn’t need to be anything fancy – you can pick up a ‘burner’ phone for less than £10 and even get one with a dual SIM function so you can have two phone numbers on one handset.
-This Nokia 105 dual SIM phone is just £15.79 on Amazon! (my affiliate link) – and you can even play Snake on it!

 Having a spare phone is also really useful as an emergency phone for camping, festivals or going somewhere that you don’t want to take an expensive iPhone.